 When a chiropractic trial of care results in failure, you and your patients are left to consider other options.
 When assessing injections, first ask yourself the intent of the medication.
 Injections are designed to either suppress or catalyze an inflammatory reaction, so choose the diagnosis-specific desired cellular response.
 While most chiropractic physicians do not perform injections in office, developing relationships with local physical medicine providers may benefit your patients.

-If you’ve been on the fence about checking out ChiroUp, I’m going to encourage you to set up a free 20-minute demo of the platform.
-Click the link below for a personalized walkthrough about how ChiroUp can help achieve your practice goals for 2020.
+If you’ve been on the fence about checking out ChiroUp, I’m going to encourage you to sign up for our 14-day FREE trial!

 - MacMahon PJ, Eustace SJ, Kavanagh EC.
 Injectable corticosteroid and local anesthetic preparations: a review for radiologists.
 Radiology.
 2009;252:647–61.
 11.